VillagerUnknown/VillagerUnknown/README.md

 My mods are hosted on CurseForge and Modrinth.
 Any other platform has hosted my mod(s) without my permission.

 Please create a Github issue in the appropriate repository for any feedback or support.
-Mods will only receive updates for the latest version of Minecraft that the mod supports unless a critical issue is reported for a previous version.
+Mods will only receive updates for the latest version of Minecraft that the mod supports unless a critical issue is reported for a previous version or the community requests changes.